Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.people.listDirectoryPeople({  });

 /*
 Provides a list of contacts in the authenticated user's grouped contacts that matches the search query.
-The query matches on a contact's `names`, `nickNames`, `emailAddresses`, `phoneNumbers`, and `organizations` fields that are from the CONTACT" source.
+The query matches on a contact's `names`, `nickNames`, `emailAddresses`, `phoneNumbers`, and `organizations` fields that are from the CONTACT" source. **IMPORTANT**: Before searching, clients should send a warmup request with an empty query to update the cache.
+See https://developers.google.com/people/v1/contacts#search_the_users_contacts
 */
 await gapi.client.people.people.searchContacts({  });